 Like other traditional Indian dishes, this recipe will involve the addition of cloves, cardamom, and other spices, so that it lends a lovely pungency and fragrance.

 They also add a pinch of turmeric to give it a signature bright yellow tint and provide digestive benefits.
 I recommend serving it with naan or white rice to balance out the flavors.

-This kind of peas/legume is frequently used in Indian culinary culture since it provides many health benefits, including aiding weight loss, reducing bad cholesterol, and lowering blood pressure.
+Obviously, chickpea is a kind of peas/legume that is frequently used in Indian culinary culture since it provides many health benefits, including aiding weight loss, reducing bad cholesterol, and lowering blood pressure.

-So if you are a snack lover and always crave yummy, sweet treats, you should consider this enticing dish.
+So if you are a snack lover and always crave a mildly sweet and tangy treat, you should consider this enticing dish.